nefarius/Nefarius.DSharpPlus.Extensions.Hosting/README.md

 An extension for [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus) to make hosting a Discord bot in [.NET Core Worker Services](https://docs.microsoft.com/en-us/dotnet/core/extensions/workers) easier.

-## 🚨 This project will be retired soon 🚨
+## 🚨 This project is in maintenance mode 🚨

 With DSharpPlus **version 5** (onwards) the [event handling design](https://github.com/DSharpPlus/DSharpPlus/issues/1585#issuecomment-2282832059) has been